Common Questions

 - We use effective therapy methods, including acceptance and commitment therapy (ACT), dialectical behavioral therapy (DBT), cognitive behavioral therapy (CBT), and exposure and response prevention (ERP).

-- We also have a therapist who offers TF-CBT for trauma.
+- We also have a therapist who offers EMDR therapy for trauma.

 - Additionally, we help clients to practice self-compassion.